 - (1) Height.
 Accessory structures shall not exceed the height of the principal structure and shall be subordinate in scale to the principal structure.
 In cases where the accessory structure is installed or constructed prior to the principal structure, the accessory structure shall be subordinate and shall comply with maximum height provision for the specific zoning district in which the accessory structure is located.
 Commercial or industrial accessory buildings must meet the height requirements for principal use structures. - (2) Setbacks.
 Accessory structures shall not be located within any required front yard setback.
 The minimum rear and side yard setbacks shall be five (5) feet.
 If an accessory structure is located along a platted alley, the minimum rear and side yard setback along a platted alley shall be six (6) feet.
 However an accessory building may be constructed up to a side or rear lot line, not an alley lot line, by common consent of the adjoining property owners concerned and applicable utility interests where easements apply, such consent to be evidenced in writing, signed and sworn to before a Notary Public and filed in the office of the administrative official of the Planning Commission.
-Commercial or industrial accessory buildings must meet the height and setback requirements for principal use structures. - (3) Separation.
-A detached accessory structure must be separated from the principal structure by six (6) feet, as measured between the eaves of both structures.
-If the accessory structure is less than six (6) feet from the principal structure or if it is erected as part of or attached to the principal structure or connected thereto by a breezeway or other similar structure, then the accessory structure must comply with all yard setback requirements for a principal structure in the applicable zoning district. - C. Temporary Accessory Structures.
+Commercial or industrial accessory buildings must meet the height and setback requirements for principal use structures. - C. Temporary Accessory Structures.
 Unless otherwise set forth in these Regulations, temporary structures shall comply with all height and setback requirements of accessory structures set forth above in Section B above.